-The configuration snippets below shows how to use and configure the
+The configuration snippet below shows how to use and configure the Confluent Filter SMT.

 filter.condition is a predicate specifying JSON path.
 For more

-excluding records satisfying the filter condition.
-The filter condition is applied to record
+excluding records that satisfy the filter condition.
+The filter condition is applied on record

-include behavior is configured to pass the record through when the record does not have the field(s) used in the filter condition.
+record through when the record does not have the field(s) used in the filter

 ||Specifies the criteria used to match records to be included or excluded by this transformation.
 Use JSON Path predicate notation defined in: https://github.com/json-path/JsonPath.||string||high|

 ||Specifies the action to perform with records that match the